List of Farm to Market Roads in Texas (1900–1999): FM 1902

 Farm to Market Road 1902 (FM 1902) is located in Tarrant and Johnson counties.

 FM 1902 begins at a signaled-controlled intersection with FM 917 west of Joshua.
 The highway travels in a northern direction through suburban areas, passing by R.C.
 Loflin Middle and Caddo Grove Elementary schools.
 FM 1902 turns northwest near an intersection with County Road 913, then crosses under the Chisholm Trail Parkway (CTP) toll road without any access between the two.
 The highway turns in a slight northeast direction at County Road 915, then has an interchange with the CTP.
 FM 1902 turns back into a more northward direction near County Road 1015 and enters Tarrant County near Floyd Hampton Road.
 The highway travels through more rural areas before ending at an intersection with FM 1187 west of Crowley.

 The current FM 1902 was designated in 1955 from FM 917 to FM 1187, replacing part of FM 731.

 FM 1902 (1951)

-The original FM 1902 was designated on November 20, 1951, from US 75 (now SH 75) at Crabbs Prairie west 6.5 mi to a road intersection.
+A previous route numbered FM 1902 was designated on November 20, 1951, from US 75 (now SH 75) at Crabbs Prairie west 6.5 mi to a road intersection.
 On October 26, 1954, the road was extended 7.7 mi northwest to the Grimes County line.
 FM 1902 was cancelled on May 18, 1955, and became a portion of FM 1696.